 - contemporary Chinese society, defined broadly as post-1949;

-- a language option which provides maximum flexibility to students who would like to improve Chinese language skills;
+- a language option which provides maximum flexibility to students who would like to improve Chinese language skills.

 The MSc in Contemporary China Studies attracts students with diverse backgrounds and study/work experiences.
 Students may come from undergraduate degrees in various social science subjects such as Economics, Sociology, Social Policy, Geography, Politics, International Relations, Management and Anthropology.
 Previous undergraduate coursework on China is not a compulsory requirement for admission.
 Applications will be considered from those who have worked in NGOs, civil service, or similar fields.
-As research methodology training is a compulsory part of the core course, the programme may also serve well as a channel to a research degree on China (MPhil or PhD).
+As research methodology training is a compulsory part of the core module, the programme may also serve well as a channel to a research degree on China (MPhil or PhD).

 Information for international students

 For details, including English language requirements, please see SOAS website